Autism Resource Center

 Your Health Plan’s website has a listing for ASD treatment providers.
 If you are not in the same state as your Health Plan, please choose the out-of-state provider directory.

 We know finding the right provider for your child can be challenging.
-Your Lucet’ Autism Resource Program care manager is available to help you find providers in your area at 877-563-9347.
+Your New Directions’ Autism Resource Program care manager is available to help you find providers in your area at 877-563-9347.
 Your care manager can also tell you if your policy covers non-network ABA providers.

 Access Services and Begin Treatment